Let It Sloe Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

-Sloe Gin: This is a liqueur made with sloes, sugar, and alcohol.
+Sloe Gin: This is a liqueur made with sloes, sugar, alcohol, and water.
 I used Plymouth Sloe Gin.

 Ruby Port: This is a fortified wine made in Portugal with a blend of red grapes.
 I used Sandeman Fine Ruby Porto.